femfataal/FMP/prototype.md

 I'll also have to look more into learning to understand React and find a tool to go from Figma to React.

+As far for the tool, my first Youtube tutorial attempt is actually making it seem like it's not too much of a hassle.
+SO far I've learned that there's Vite or kind of a slower way to go from Figma to React JS and theres the Rendition tool that will create component directly.
+I'll have to watch these full tutorials sometime soon to see if that would work.

 ## Entry 24/10/2023 - maybe go back to drawing board ##

 Just spoke to Rachel, she mentioned that maybe the whole assistent thing is not going to work out...